Introduction to Neu Theory

 - The existence of as yet unrecognized form of elementary matter Neu Theory calls the “neucleonic plasm”, or just plasm.
 The plasm particle is a variable density homogenous substance with an invariant mass equal to ~13.952 x 10-31 kg, that only exists with a neutron body.
 The plasm is recycled as part of the cosmic matter/energy cycle.

 - That the positive the positive and negative electric charges be mirror split equal, topologically discrete shells of isotropic free spin movement/energy (spinergy), that perpetually move at the accelerating speed of light, and like "straight jackets" envelope neutral matter objects.
 Each charge shell is one half of a whole quanta, with its own set of permanent static and dynamic physical properties.
 This is very different from the current view that negative electric charge and positive electric charge (whole or fractional) is a permanent intrinsic property of some forms of matter.

-- That space be a dynamic object with substance, a quanta of isotropic free rise movement/energy (risergy) that remains discrete from matter, and electric charge.
+- That space be a dynamic object with substance, many quanta of isotropic free rise movement/energy (risergy) that remains discrete from matter, and electric charge.
 Space has measurable physical properties that are stable.
 In this model, it is space that is doing all the moving at its own speed (the accelerating speed of light), the photons of light are being carried along as passengers, paying their fare with "redshift".
 Think of space as nature’s Fed Ex. delivery service for photon packages.